dizzyfool/genna/generators/validate/README.md

 **Basic model required, which can be generated with one of the model generators**

-Use `validate` sub-command to execute generator:
+Use `validation` sub-command to execute generator:

-`genna validate -h`
+`genna validation -h`

 First create your database and tables in it